usnistgov/WebFF-Documentation/Docs/manual/Reference/AtomType-Coarse-Grained.rst

 **Specific Attributes** **Cardinality** **Value/Definition**
 ----------------------- --------------- ---------------------------------------
-Description             Required        Description of the atom Element                 Required        Corresponding element of the atom AtomicNumber            Required        Corresponding atomic number of the atom AtomicMass              Required        Corresponding atomic mass of the atom
+Description             Required        Description of the atom AtomicMass-CG           Required        Corresponding atomic mass of the atom AtomicMSize-CG          Required        Corresponding atomic size of the atom
 ======================= =============== =======================================

 The specific elements (contained within each instance of the atom template) are given by: